-Endocrine surgeons at The University of Kansas Health System in Kansas City treat patients for diseases of the thyroid, parathyroid and adrenal glands.
+At The University of Kansas Health System in Kansas City, our surgeons treat patients for diseases of the thyroid, parathyroid and adrenal glands.
 They also treat neuroendocrine tumors, which can develop in almost any area of the body, especially in the pancreas.

 Our surgeons are renowned for their expertise in the treatment of these complicated, often rare, endocrine disorders.